oils-for-unix/oils/rfc/0024-oil-builtins.md

 #### cd, shopt, env

+- cd { ... } subsumes pushd and popd

 - we're not changing `set`, only `shopt`
-- `env` is backward-compatible with /usr/bin/env

 - should `shopt` unify `set` and `shopt`?
   - the `-o` flag is ugly

+- `env` is backward-compatible with /usr/bin/env
+  - an `env` block is preferred over export
+  - it also is required for `shopt -s parse-equals`, so that `PYTHONPATH=. ./foo.py` isn't parsed as an assignment.
+    - it's now `env PYTHONPATH=. ./foo.py`

 #### fork, wait